Following captain's footsteps: Suresh Raina retires from International cricket | Sports-Games

 Following captain's footsteps: Suresh Raina retires from International cricket

-Suresh Raina, one of India's prolific white ball players in the last decade and a half announced his retirement from international cricket, following the footsteps of his favourite captain and mentor Mahendra Singh Dhoni.
-Raina's message came minutes after Dhoni told his million of fans "consider me retired" on his Instagram page.
+Suresh Raina, one of India's prolific white ballplayers in the last decade and a half, announced his retirement from international cricket, following the footsteps of his favourite captain and mentor Mahendra Singh Dhoni.
+Raina's message came minutes after Dhoni told his millions of fans "consider me retired" on his Instagram page.

-"It was nothing but lovely playing with you, @mahi7781 .
-With my heart full of pride, I choose to join you in this journey.
-Thank you India.
-Jai Hind," Raina posted on his instagram page.
+"It was nothing but lovely playing with you, @mahi7781.
+With my heart full of pride, I choose to join you on this journey.
+Thank you, India.
+Jai Hind," Raina posted on his Instagram page.
 The 33-year-old is among the few who scored centuries across formats having played 18 Tests, 226 ODIs and 78 T20 Internationals with nearly 8000 international runs.

 - READ MORE ON: